| | |

 Instructions

-• Heat the olive oil in the skillet.
+• Season and cook the chicken by heating the olive oil in an ovenproof large skillet.
 Season the chicken with sea salt, freshly cracked pepper, and garlic powder, to taste, then place it into the skillet.
-Cook over moderately high heat until nicely browned, 4 minutes.
-Flip the chicken and roast in the oven for 10-15 minutes, until just cooked through.
-Remove from the oven and place on a plate with a tin foil tent.

-• Spoon the sauce over the chicken.
-Top with the bread crumbs and chopped parsley and serve.
-Enjoy.
+• To serve, spoon the sauce over the chicken.
+Top with the bread crumbs and chopped parsley.
+Serve immediately and enjoy.

 DID YOU MAKE THIS RECIPE?Tag @4loveofcooking on instagram and hashtag it #4loveofcooking